Gia Merlo, MD MBA DipABLM FACLM

 Adjunct Professor, Rice University, Houston TX

-Principal Editor or Co-Editor of textbooks due for 2022-2023 publication: "Nursing Lifestyle Principles and Practice", "Medical Professionalism: Theory, Education, and Practice" and "Mental Health in Lifestyle Medicine"
+Principal Editor or Co-Editor of textbooks due for publication: "Medical Professionalism: Theory, Education, and Practice" and "Mental Health in Lifestyle Medicine"

 Principal author of two chapters in "Improving Women’s Health Across the Lifespan", 2021

 Editor, Co-Editor, Associate Editor, Editorial Review Board Member or Reviewer for numerous professional publications

 Chair, Mental and Behavioral Health Member Interest Group, American College of Lifestyle Medicine

 Member of Board of Directors, Plant Powered Metro NY